planetis-m/patgraph/readme.md

 ### License

 This library is distributed under the MIT license.
-For more information see `copying.txt`.
+For more information see `LICENSE`.